 1.5.2 Match Forfeits

-Match forfeits are given when a team fails to provide a full roster at the scheduled time of their match or if they fail to contact their opponent by default time.
+Match forfeits are given when a team fails to provide the required amount of players (as listed in each games’ rule set) at the scheduled time of their match or if they fail to contact their opponent by default time.
 Receiving too many forfeits could result in personal or club restrictions for future participation.

 184.108.40.206 Player Suspension